RIAPS/riaps-pycom/src/riaps/fabfile/README.md

 ```
 riaps_fab sys.get:riaps_apps/<appname>/log/*,.,true -H <hostname>
 ```
-- Running system commands can be done by providing the command desired after the fab command 'sys.run:'.
+- Running system commands can be done by providing the command desired after the fab command ```sys.run:<command>```.
 If the command is multiworded, the command should be wrapped in both single and then double quotes.
+Single word commands do not need any quotes.
 The sudo command is the same.
 ```
 riaps_fab sys.run:'"cat riaps_install_bbb.sh"'
+riaps_fab sys.run:lsb_release
+riaps_fab sys.sudo:'"chmod 755 /usr/local/bin/riaps_fab"'
 ```